kyocum/disdat-kfp/README.md

 * Dynamically generated so it has the same output signature as user's component
 * It takes inputs from both `caching_check` and `caching_push`.
 It then downloads the artifacts from S3 and put them into appropriate output folders on local container so that KFP scheduler know where to find them.

+Disdat-kfp generates `caching_check, caching_push, gather_data` code at compile time.
+The code will be named using the following convention `dynamic_OP_NAME_4_USER_CONTAINER_NAME`.
+Please note that if you have two containers with the same name, one will be replaced by another and your pipeline will fail!